quoll/donatello/README.md

 Also, giving any of these namespaces your own definition will not be overridden by the defaults.

 ## TODO
-Immediate plans:
-- Passing maps in the subject or object position should result in a blank node with predicate/object pairs.
-- Passing sequential values in the subject or object positions should create a `rdf:List`.
 - Create limits for the above (possibly based on string width, but probably just use a max count per line).

-Future ideas:
-- Scanning URIs/URLs for known namespaces and converting to QNames.
-- Defining a protocol/interface for blank nodes to be emitted.

 ## License